 Use natural moisturizers.

 Did you know that most commercial lotions you purchase at a department store can actually dry out and damage your skin more than moisturize it?
 It’s true.
 Take a look at the label… you might see alcohol, petroleum by-products, parabens, artificial fragrances and many other ingredients that half of us can’t pronounce.
 These ingredients destroy your body’s defense system, leaving is susceptible to all sorts of damage and the inability to restore its natural oils.

 Before you reach for lotion, why not try some natural moisturizers.
 One of my absolute favorite moisturizers is argan oil.
 It is the closest to your body’s natural sebum, it doesn’t leave an oily residue and it works great for even the most sensitive skin.
 Another great oil is jojoba oil.
-If you aren’t into liquid oils, I recommend you give a natural “ lotion” bar a shot – 3 simple ingredients cocoa (or shea) butter, coconut (or sweet almond) oil and beeswax.
+If you aren’t into State marketplace for health quotes for health insurance under Obamacare. liquid oils, I recommend you give a natural “ lotion” bar a shot – 3 simple ingredients cocoa (or shea) butter, coconut (or sweet almond) oil and beeswax.
 Together, these ingredients moisturize and protect your skin naturally!

 Image by : MeiTing

 With all the holiday parties during this season, it’s hard to focus on good, wholesome eating habits.
 While the sugary, colorful desserts and Grandma’s famous dishes are certainly delicious, they really don’t help your dry skin situation.
 Your skin needs foods high in fatty acids, fiber and raw nutrients.